xrdocs/multicast/_tutorials/dynamic-tree-sid-coe.md

 ![TreeSID+COE 2022-10-13 13.03.56.png]({{site.baseurl}}/images/TreeSID+COE 2022-10-13 13.03.56.png)

 For our demonstration TreeSID topology,
-Node 5 is the root node.
+Node-5 is the root node.
-Node 4 is a Leaf Node.
+Node-4 is a Leaf Node.
-Nodes 3, 7 and 8 are Transit Nodes.
+Node-3, Node-7 and Node-8 are Transit Nodes.
 SR-PCE (xtc1) is out-of-band (OOB) and is not shown in the topology.

 Above nodes are xrv9k devices.